hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 Those libraries are written beforehand to enable an artist to express herself in a more fluent manner by provididing abstractions over basic functions.
 These abstractions can be anything from a virtual instrument which turns simple function calls into complex sounds to a binding of an external library such as OpenGL.
 This code is also developed using Extempore.
 However, it is usually developed offline in an iterated fashion and errors are corrected instead of incorporated.
 The code is of course saved, so that it can be used for future performances, libraries or shared with other Extempore developers.

 ### Design Goals of the System
-The main design goal behind the system is to combine the flexibility of a live environment with the performance of a compiled language.
+The main design goal, as stated by @Philosophy, behind the system is to combine the flexibility of a live environment with the performance of a compiled language.
 This stems from a desire to have a high level of control even in processes which (soft) real-time guarantees and are therefore performance sensitive.

 ### Type of System
 Extempore is an execution environment.
 This runtime Environment is provided by a single binary, which accepts code from external sources and executes it.
 The code can interact with systems outside of the Extempore runtime Environment through a foreign function interface.
 Extempore also implements a way to directly write samples to a sound interface, so that code can produce sound without using the FFI.